The Hole Argument

 Perhaps the simplest possible challenge to the hole argument maintains that Leibniz Equivalence is a standard presumption in the modern mathematical physics literature and suggests that even entertaining its denial is a mathematical blunder unworthy of serious attention.
 But in response: while acceptance of Leibniz Equivalence is widespread in the physics literature, it is not a logical truth that can only be denied on pain of contradiction.
 That it embodies non-trivial assumptions whose import must be accepted with sober reflection is indicated by the early acceptance of the hole argument by none other than David Hilbert himself.
 (See Section 8.2 above.)
 If denial of Leibniz Equivalence is a blunder so egregious that no competent mathematician would make it, then our standards for competence have become unattainably high, for they must exclude David Hilbert in 1915 at the height of his powers.

-The question has been reopened recently by Weatherall (2018).
-He argues that intertransformable mathematical structures are taken in standard mathematical practice to be the same structure.
-Thus they should represent the same physical system, precluding denial of Leibniz equivalence.
-Roberts (2014, Other Internet Resources) has responded that Nature, not mathematical practice, should decide whether two mathematical structures represent the same physical system.
+The question has nevertheless been reopened recently by Weatherall (2018), who aargues that intertransformable mathematical structures are taken in standard mathematical practice to be the same structure.
+Thus they should represent the same physical system, precluding the denial of Leibniz Equivalence.
 Curiel (2018) argues for a similar triviality conclusion as Weatherall but on a different basis: there is no physical correlate to the hole transformation in standard physical practice.
+For a response to arguments of this kind, defending the view that this kind of ‘mathematical structuralism’ is insufficient to block the hole argument, see Pooley & Read (2021); likewise, Roberts (2020) has responded that Nature—not mathematical practice—should decide whether two mathematical structures represent the same physical system.